koinos/koinos-docs/docs/nodes/rpc-node.md

 ## 1. Enable the API profile

-Start from the same official deployment checkout and basedir as the observer.
+Start from the same official checkout and basedir as the standard node.
 Preserve the existing `.env`, then edit these values:

 | Setting | Value |